Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Experiments

 \subsection{Language Modeling}

 To demonstrate the efficacy of our loopholing mechanism, we first apply it to discrete diffusion language models.
 Specifically, we integrate our method into the Masked Diffusion Language Models (MDLM)~\citep{sahoo2024simple} and the Uniform Diffusion Language Models (UDLM)~\citep{schiff2024simple}, creating \textbf{LDDM-M} and \textbf{LDDM-U}, respectively.
 We train these models on the One Billion Word (LM1B)~\citep{chelba2013one} and OpenWebText (OWT)~\citep{Gokaslan2019OpenWeb} datasets.
 Following the training phase, we evaluate their performance based on three key metrics: likelihood, zero-shot likelihood on unseen datasets, and the quality of the generated samples.
-For a fair comparison, we adopt the experimental setup of \citet{sahoo2024simple}.
+For a fair comparison, all models were trained under identical settings, using the same datasets and training configurations, following the setup of \citet{sahoo2024simple}.
 A detailed description of our configuration is provided in Appendix~\ref{appendix:language_modeling}.

 \textbf{Likelihood Evaluation}.
 As shown in Table~\ref{table:test ppl}, \textbf{our \emph{loopholing} mechanism consistently improves performance across both masked and uniform diffusion frameworks on the LM1B and OWT datasets.} This result indicates that our approach is effective regardless of the underlying diffusion model type.
 Perplexity was measured by approximating the Negative Evidence Lower Bound (NELBO; Eqn.~\ref{eq:mdlm_loss}), with further details on the evaluation protocol available in Appendix~\ref{perplexity evaluation}.